(2026) The BEST Battery-Powered Bluetooth speakers – 100% NO-BS Guide

 Soundcore Motion Boom side by side the JBL Xtreme 3

 If you don’t have all too much money to burn and want the best simple portable Bluetooth speaker around, just grab this – you’ll love it.
-Above 80% volume the sound falls apart a bit in comparison to the Minirigs, but it really beats out everything else in the pure price:performance section.
+Above 80% volume the sound falls apart in comparison to the Minirigs, but it really beats out everything else in the pure price:performance section.

 HOWEVER, there is no aux-in.
 For some that may be a dealbreaker when it comes to specific applications.
 It does have USB-C which is great though.
 For the casual market, I feel like lack of aux-in won’t be an issue anyways but for me it’s a major dealbreaker for my portable DJ applications.
+2 of these set up in TWS is really good.
+Boom 2 Plus for deeper bass and higher SPL if you don’t mind the size increase.

 Teufel-Rockster-Cross-vs-JBL-Boombox-2